gridaphobe/research-exam/slides.md

 . . .

+**Problem**

-1. how to generate?
+1. How to generate random **valid** trees?
-2. are we generating uniformly?
+2. Are we sampling from uniform distribution?
-3. Must define a new type/generator for *each* precondition!
+3. Must define a new type/generator for **each** precondition!

 # Recap

-- brute-force enumeration of inputs suffers from input explosion
+- Brute-force enumeration of inputs suffers from input explosion
-- random generation enables testing larger inputs
+- Random generation enables testing larger inputs
-    - sampling from a **uniform** distribution provides better case for generalizing outcome
+- Sampling from a **uniform** distribution provides better case for generalizing outcome
-    - but requires custom generators for preconditions
+- But requires custom generators for preconditions

-# Outline
+# This Talk: Techniques for Automatic Unit-Testing

 <!-- 1.
 Human-generated tests -->
+- Existing
 1. Black-box testing
 2. **White-box testing**
+- Our contribution
 3. Type-targeted testing

 # White-Box Testing

-- Given program *implementation*, make it *crash*
+- Given program **implementation**, make it **crash**
-- enumerating program paths instead of inputs
+- Enumerating program paths instead of inputs
-- **symbolic execution** groups equivalent inputs
+- **Symbolic execution** groups equivalent inputs
 <!-- - aim for 100% coverage as quickly as possible -->

 <!-- # Dynamic-Symbolic Testing -->